TheVex/Multiplayer-Tic-Tac-Toe/README.md

 python client/client.py
 ```
 ## How to start the game
-1. In the first client, click `Play->Create game`
+1. In the first client, click `Play`.
+Empty lobby will be opened, where `Create game` button should be clicked.
-2. A list of available games should appear in the second client (otherwise click refresh)
+2. Open lobby in second client.
+A list of available games should appear in the second client (otherwise click refresh)
 3. Select `Game 1` in the second client to connect to the game.